sperano/versionfs/examples/README.md

-# LocalFS Examples
+# VersionFS Examples

-This directory contains runnable examples demonstrating various features of the LocalFS library.
+This directory contains runnable examples demonstrating various features of the VersionFS library.

 ## Running the Examples